Why should cats be indoors?

 Cheap, easy to obtain and will provide your cat(s) with hours of fun.
 See our article on cats and boxes.

 This is especially important in multi-cat households so that each cat has the opportunity to be on his own.
 Provide multiple areas for cats to relax.
-Cat trees, shelving, cat beds, hammocks all give the opportunity for space should your cat want to be alone.
+Cat trees, shelving, cat beds, hammocks all allow space should your cat want to be alone.

 Multiple feeding stations: